Tiger shark: Feeding

 The tiger shark is an apex predator and has a reputation for eating almost anything.
 These predators swim close inland to eat at night, and during the day swim out into deeper waters.
 Young tiger sharks are found to feed largely on small fish, as well as various small jellyfish, and mollusks including cephalopods.
 Around the time they attain 2.3 m, or near sexual maturity, their selection expands considerably, and much larger animals become regular prey.
-Numerous fish, mollusks (including gastropods and cephalopods), crustaceans, sea birds, sea snakes, marine mammals (e.g. bottlenose dolphins (Tursiops), common dolphins (Delphinus), spotted dolphins (Stenella), dugongs (Dugong dugon), seals and sea lions), and sea turtles (including the three largest species: the leatherback (Dermochelys coriacea), the loggerhead (Caretta caretta) and the green sea turtles (Chelonia mydas)), are regularly eaten by adult tiger sharks.
+Numerous fish, mollusks (including gastropods and cephalopods), crustaceans, sea birds, sea snakes, marine mammals (e.g. bottlenose dolphins (Tursiops), common dolphins (Delphinus), spotted dolphins (Stenella), dugongs (Dugong dugon), seals, and sea lions), and sea turtles (including the three largest species: the leatherback (Dermochelys coriacea), the loggerhead (Caretta caretta) and the green sea turtles (Chelonia mydas)), are regularly eaten by adult tiger sharks.
 In fact, adult sea turtles have been found in up to 20.8% of studied tiger shark stomachs, indicating somewhat of a dietary preference for sea turtles where they are commonly encountered.
-They also eat other sharks (including adult sandbar sharks (Carcharhinus plumbeus)), as well as rays, and sometimes even other tiger sharks.
+They also eat other sharks (including adult sandbar sharks (Carcharhinus plumbeus)), as well as rays, and even sometimes other tiger sharks.

 Due to high risk of predation, dolphins often avoid regions inhabited by tiger sharks.
 Injured or ailing whales may also be attacked and eaten.
 A group was documented killing an ailing humpback whale (Megaptera novaeangliae) in 2006 near Hawaii.
 A scavenger, the tiger shark will feed on dead whales, and has been documented doing so alongside great white sharks.
 Tiger sharks have also been observed to feed on dead manta rays in the German Channel of Palau.